By Martin Hajek

 This plant is very rich in Vitamin K, which is a fat-soluble vitamin that plays a major role in bone and heart health.
-Your body needs it for controlling binding of calcium in the bones and other tissues.
+Your body needs it for controlling the binding of calcium in the bones and other tissues.
 Nowadays, good calcium supplements already contain vitamin K, D, and magnesium.

 Vitamin K, like calcium, is classified as a bone-enhancing nutrient.
 Studies suggest that vitamin K can improve bone health and reduce the risk of bone fractures.
 Humans deficient in vitamin K are at a greater risk.
-Vitamin K seems to build bones better than a calcium!
+Vitamin K seems to build bones better than calcium!
 Vitamin K deficiencies are quite common, as you can find it mostly in Green Leafy Vegetables, and most of us do not eat enough greens.

 Dandelion also contains 10% of calcium per cup which protects your bones as well.

-Furthermore, a recent study from 2015 says that Taraxasterol (a compound isolated from dandelion) may be a useful agent for prevention and treatment of Osteoarthritis, a chronic degenerative joint disease.
+Furthermore, a recent study from 2015 says that Taraxasterol (a compound isolated from dandelion) may be a useful agent for the prevention and treatment of Osteoarthritis, a chronic degenerative joint disease.

 Tonsils and Sore Throat